atuttle/Light-Switch-Rave-Party/readme.md

 For this reason, SMS alerts won't work for a situation in which I _really_ need to get out of bed and fix something.
 Enter **Light Switch Rave Party** ("LSRP").
 It will check a URL via HTTP GET, and if the timeout is exceeded, or if a non-200-range response status is returned (400, 500, etc) then it calls you using Twilio to alert you to the problem.

+> **Note:** _The script intentionally kills itself_ if it has to notify you.
+Twilio costs cash-money, so we don't want to go wasting that, do we?!
+Also, not getting called every minute while you're trying to fix your app is probably going to make it easier to fix.
+Just manually restart the monitoring job once you've fixed your app.

+## Install / Setup

 You'll **create an auth.json file** (copy auth-example.json and modify it), with your Twilio credentials and the phone number you want to use as the caller.

 Then update config.json: